Course - Bioinformatics Methods for next Generation Sequencing Analysis - MOL8008

 Learning outcome

-- Assist in the design and implementation of an experiment using NGS at their own facility
+- Assist in design and implementation of an NGS experiment in the participants own workplace or research facility.

 Learning methods and activities